jake-ise/aoai-python-minimal/README.md

 # Python AOAI Example

-This is a minimal exapmle of calling an Azure Open AI endpoint from Python.
+This is a minimal example of calling an Azure Open AI endpoint from Python.

 # Running